 No way!
 "Black henna" is a toxic chemical soup that doesn't even contain henna AND it's illegal to use on the skin in the United States.
 These chemical pastes/ gels can cause burning, allergic reactions, scars, hypersensitivity to other things like hair dye.
-Pastes or gels that are shelf-stable, smell bad or come in different colors are not safe and use on the skin must be avoided.
+Pastes or gels that are shelf-stable, smell bad or come in different colors are not safe and must be avoided.

 Henna is available by appointment + at festivals we attend throughout the year.
 I also travel to do henna on location (hourly rates apply).

 I started doing henna in 2009.
-Originally self taught, I then honed my skills through professional and technical training has been with some of the industry's most talented tutors and historians including Nic Tharpa Cartier, Bhavna Naik, Nimisha Parekh, Neeta Sharma + Noam Sienna, among others.
+Originally self taught, I then honed my skills through professional and technical training with some of the industry's most talented tutors and historians including Jenpa Konchok Cartier, Bhavna Naik, Nimisha Parekh, Neeta Sharma + Noam Sienna, among others.

 My henna paste is blended in-house using the finest organic ingredients.
 They are: Henna¹ (Lawsonia inermis), Distilled Water, Pure Fructose², Therapeutic Grade Essential Oils of Lavender¹, Frankincense¹ and Cardamom¹.

 Yes.
 We travel to do henna at parties, retreats, weddings, employee appreciation days, student activities for universities and more.
 I also do henna at festivals in the Catskill Mountains of NY and beyond.

 Ahh, excellent question!